RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 ## <a name="audit"></a>Auditing commands run by user

-On the Linux monitored endpoint (RHEL), configure Audit logging to capture execve system calls (necessary to audit commands run by users).
+On the Linux monitored endpoint (CentOS), configure Audit logging to capture execve system calls (necessary to audit commands run by users).
 More info on [Audit Configuration Guide](https://documentation.wazuh.com/current/learning-wazuh/audit-commands.html).

-RHEL also has good documentation about Audit kernel subsystem, check  [RHEL Audit documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/security_guide/chap-system_auditing) for more information about this.
+CentOS also has good documentation about Audit kernel subsystem, check  [CentOS Audit documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/security_hardening/auditing-the-system_security-hardening) for more information about this.

 #### Configuration